-Apparently, last year’s election that hammered Richard Gomez into the position he so seemingly enjoys right now is the same “revolutionary” spirit the evolved Ormocanons have acquired from decades of slavery and idiosyncrasy.
-Or perhaps, they’re still the same specie, just lured into a cart full of screaming hypocrites who could not wean themselves off of vote buying, er loyalty.
+Last year’s election that hammered Richard Gomez into the position he so seemingly enjoys right now is the same “revolutionary” spirit the evolved Ormocanons have acquired from decades of slavery and idiosyncrasy.
+Or perhaps, they’re still the same specie, just lured into a cart full of other screaming hypocrites who could not wean themselves off of vote buying, er loyalty.
 Whatever the case may be, it still resulted to Richard Gomez sitting right now.

 Photo Courtesy: Richard Gomez